Housing and Affordability

 Review a number of resources to assist you with affordable housing.

 This local program allows residents of the Bow Valley to get 20-25 pounds of fresh fruit and vegetables for $25-$30.
 Delivered to Exshaw Community Centre for KID, MD and Stoney Nakoda Nation residents monthly.
-Payment is required at time of registration.
+Order and Pay online or ask for Community Services assistance if you need to pay by cash.

 Whether you owe a little or are overwhelmed by a lot of debt, our services will help you improve your money management skills.